A message from Jo Revill, RCPCH Chief Executive Officer

 In addition, staff are entitled to three extra days during the College’s Christmas closure, along with the normal bank holidays.

-The College offers a competitive pension plan with the total contribution payable by the College being equal to twice your own gross contributions, up to a maximum of 10%.
+We offer a competitive pension plan with the total contribution payable by the College being equal to twice your own gross contributions, up to a maximum of 10%.

 Interest-free travel loan